 If you fall within the higher income group then you might want to calculate the amount that you have to pay as additional Medicare tax at the rate of 3.8%.

-- Avoid taxable bonds in favour of tax-exempt bonds.
+- Avoid taxable bonds in favor of tax-exempt bonds.

 - When the additional Medicare tax would not apply you would need to postpone selling investments with a capital gain by about a year.